microsoft/playwright/docs/src/api/params.md

 * `'allow'`: [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) can be registered.
 * `'block'`: Playwright will block all registration of Service Workers.

+## unroute-all-options-behavior
+* since: v1.41
+- `behavior` <[UnrouteAllBehavior]<"wait"|"ignoreErrors"|"default">>

+Specifies wether to wait for already running handlers and what to do if they throw errors:
+* `'default'` - do not wait for current handler calls (if any) to finish, if unrouted handler throws, it may result in unhandled error
+* `'wait'` - wait for current handler calls (if any) to finish
+* `'ignoreErrors'` - do not wait for current handler calls (if any) to finish, all errors thrown by the handlers after unrouting are silently caught

 ## select-options-values
 * langs: java, js, csharp